Keyboard shortcuts

 }

-In this example, two asynchronous tasks fetch data from different URLs concurrently, thanks to async_std's task API.
+In this example, two asynchronous tasks fetch data from different URLs concurrently using Tokio tasks.

 Benefits of Task Parallelism